mdn102/express-js-homework/README.md

 ## Requirements/App Map

 * App should include the following routes/views:
   - `/`: homepage that includes some instructions for the user, and a form that includes a text input and a submit button.
+The text input should query for a zipcode, and the form should then as a post method send the zipcode to your backend for use.
 This route should take both GET and POST methods.
   - `/weather`: a results page that displays the weather in the location given by the user.
 Display whichever data points from your `Weather-JS` call that you find relevant/interesting.
   - `/weather/:zipcode`: a GET route that returns the weather data for whichever zipcode the user passes to route.